Internship Program

 How can you get started?

 Preparedness is key when seeking and obtaining an internship.
 All students looking to participate in an internship must attend one 1-hour Virtual Internship Prep Workshop.
-Within this workshop, students will work with Experiential Education staff to understand the policies and procedures of the Internship Program, what to expect at the internship site, begin the process of developing a resume, and identify sites of interest.

 Post an unlimited number of job, internship, and volunteer opportunities for students and alumni at no cost.
 For organizations looking to post the best time frame to post your opportunity is 1-3 months prior to when you’d like to host an intern (ex: Post opportunity in October for a spring semester intern).
-To get started, please create a free account by logging on to College Central Network at collegecentral.com/bristolcc.
+To get started, please create a free account by logging on to College Central Network at collegecentral.com/BristolCC.

-College Central Network logo
+College Central logo

 Requirements to Host an Intern